Not happy with your A Level results? Stay calm and it will all work out

 Don’t be afraid of turning them all down if you feel they’re not right for you, it’s much better (and cheaper) to wait a year and do something else than start a course you’re not happy with and end up leaving.

-If, after all of this, you think that university is not for you then you can try an alternative to university like an apprenticeship or simply a proffessional job.
+If, after all of this, you think that university is not for you then you can try an alternative to university like an apprenticeship or a professional job.
 You never know, you might be the next Richard Branson.
-For more info read Save the Student’s guide on the alternatives to university.